alfaloo/tp/docs/UserGuide.md

 ### Deleting a doctor or patient : `delete`

-Deletes the specified doctor / patient from the mediCLI system.
+Deletes the specified doctor / patient from the mediCLI system. <u>**Note that all associated appointments with this doctor / patient will also be recursively deleted.**</u> Please exercise caution when using the delete command and removing a patient or a doctor from MediCLI, as this action cannot be undone.

 * Deletes the doctor / patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed doctor and patient list.